oletizi/avi-docs/src/site/docs/16.3/ab-pool-feature/index.md

 ---
-title: A/B Test Pool
+title: A/B Test Pool (pre-16&#46;3)
 layout: default
 ---
+This article describes the A/B test pool feature supported by Avi Vantage releases prior to 16.3.
+For information on pools and pool groups supported as of release 16.3, see <a href="/pool-groups/">here</a>.

-Vantage allows a secondary (B) pool to be added to a virtual service's primary (A) pool.
+Avi Vantage allows a secondary (B) pool to be added to a virtual service's primary (A) pool.
 In this case, both the A and B pools can receive traffic for the virtual service.
 Based on configuration, a specific percentage (0-100) of the virtual service's traffic is sent to the B pool instead of the A pool.
 The rest of the traffic is sent to the A pool.

 The A/B pool feature, sometimes referred to as blue/green testing, provides a simple way to gradually transition a virtual service's traffic from one set of servers to another.
 For example, to test a major OS or application upgrade in a virtual service's primary pool (A), a second pool (B) running the upgraded version can be added to the primary pool.
 Then based on the configuration, a percentage (0-100) of the client-to-server traffic is sent to the B pool instead of the A pool.

-To continue this example, if the upgrade is performing well, the Vantage user can increase the percentage of traffic sent to the B pool.
+To continue this example, if the upgrade is performing well, the Avi Vantage user can increase the percentage of traffic sent to the B pool.
 Likewise, if the upgrade is unsuccessful or sub-optimal, the percentage to the B pool easily can be reduced again to test another upgrade.

 To finish transitioning to the new pool following successful upgrade, the percentage can be adjusted to send 100 percent of the traffic to pool, which now makes pool B the production pool.